Amazon Web Services · December 2025 Concept Proposal · Cost Transparency

 Minimal interference with primary tasks.
 Quick access to crucial information.
 Progressive disclosure of details.
 Contextual relevance based on user state and query phase.
 Defensive and noninvasive presence that adapts to workflow context.

-From concept sketches to interactive prototypes
+From concept sketches to structured wireframe directions

 Concept Wireframes Query Analyzer — Pre-run, Running, Completed States